sergiobuesodominguez/newspaper-ads-detector/README.md

 ## 🔒 Licensing & Credits
 - Model: **Newspaper Navigator** via LayoutParser (Detectron2).
 See their licenses.
-- This repo is MIT licensed (change as you wish).

 ---

 ### Push to GitHub (one‑time)